Veil-Project/veil/doc/build-osx.md

 ```

 ## Notes

-* Tested on OS X 10.10 Yosemite through macOS 10.13 High Sierra on 64-bit Intel processors only.
+* Tested on OS X 10.12 Sierra through macOS 10.15 Catalina on 64-bit Intel
+processors only.
 * Building with downloaded Qt binaries is not officially supported.
-See the notes in [#7714](https://github.com/Veil-Project/veil/issues/7714)
+See the notes in [#7714](https://github.com/bitcoin/bitcoin/issues/7714).